JiseongBarg/Adaptable-deep-learning-for-holographic-microscopy/README.md

-# Generalization of deep learning based holographic reconstruction for histopathology
+# daptable deep learning for holographic microscopy: A case study on tissue-type and system variability in label-free histopathology

 <div align=center>